agnosto/fansly-recorder/README.md

 # Fansly Stream Recorder

-This script allows you to record fansly streams live to a .mp4 file and automatically upload the VOD to the cloud using rclone.
+This script allows you to record fansly streams live to a .mp4 file and automatically upload the VOD to the cloud using rclone, and uses discord webhooks to keep you updated on the status(stream start/file conversion/upload).

 ⚠ Unsure if streams can be done behind a sub and not sure how this will handle that if possible.